 "To bring forth the world we say we want, we must be willing to CONSTANTLY look at how we are replicating these systems of body terrorism in all we do.
 Not IF we are but HOW.
 Because we always are."

-In 2018, I'm committing to taking a hard look at the ways I'm perpetuating systems and ideas that deny people's humanity.
+I'm committing to taking a hard look at the ways I'm perpetuating systems and ideas that deny people's humanity.
 Because I am.

 This is the next part of my unlearning process.

 I'll be writing and unraveling and exploring ways that I can help create a world that is nourishing and affirming to all people.

 I know it will be tempting to just fall back into what's comfortable and accept that this is just the way it is.